July 19th is National Ice Cream Day

-In 1984 Ronald Reagan wanted to celebrate a dessert that 90% of Americans enjoyed so he decreed July 19th as National Ice Cream Day!
-On average, Americans consume 23 gallons of ice cream each year.
+In 1984 Ronald Reagan wanted to celebrate a dessert that 90% of Americans enjoyed so he made July 19th National Ice Cream Day!
+On average, Americans enjoy 23 gallons of ice cream each year.
 Celebrate National Ice Cream Day every day in Florida.
-These are just a few of our favorite places to enjoy a sweet treat!
+Read on to check out our list of the best ice cream in Florida!

 Abel’s Ice Cream is Rated #1 on TripAdvisor for “Best Places to Eat” and “Desserts” in Sarasota and has been awarded the Certificate of Excellence five years in a row!
-They have over 40 flavors of premium, Florida-made ice cream and dairy-free sorbets!
-Crowd favorites include Stellar Coffee, Caramel Caribou, and Raspberry Truffle!
+They have over 40 flavors of the finest Florida-made ice cream and dairy-free sorbets!
+In general, crowd favorites include Stellar Coffee, Caramel Caribou, and Raspberry Truffle!

-Azucar Ice Cream in Miami’s Little Havana neighborhood offers a “farm to cone” experience and believes in natural ingredients and promote local farmers and suppliers.
-Azucar creates their ice cream “just like abuela used to make”.
-The owners were inspired by her and their admiration for Miami’s Little Havana when they created their store.
+Firstly, Azucar Ice Cream in Miami’s Little Havana neighborhood offers a “farm to cone” experience and believe in natural ingredients and promotes local farmers and suppliers.
+Azucar creates their ice cream “just like Abuela used to make”.
+In fact, the owners were inspired by her and their admiration for Miami’s Little Havana and they created their own store.

 Big Easy Snowballs, a New Orleans Original, has over 75 different flavors including sugar-free!
-Their specialty is a “stuffed” snowball – a regular snowball in any flavor stuffed in the middle with french vanilla soft serve.
+However, their specialty is a “stuffed” snowball!
+This is a regular snowball in any flavor stuffed in the middle with french vanilla soft serve.

-Boyett’s Citrus Attraction is a real, “old Florida” amusement and citrus attraction that includes an animated Pterodactyl, a growling Brontosaurus, talking Parrots, cowboys and stagecoaches, a wildlife zoo, a makeshift mine for panning precious gold, kitschy Florida gifts, a vintage arcade, a miniature golf course, and most importantly – delicious homemade ice cream sundaes!
+Boyett’s Citrus Attraction is a real, “old Florida” amusement and citrus attraction that includes an animated Pterodactyl, a growling Brontosaurus, talking Parrots, cowboys and stagecoaches, a wildlife zoo, a makeshift mine for panning precious gold, kitschy Florida gifts, a vintage arcade, and a miniature golf course.
+However, most importantly, they have delicious homemade ice cream sundaes!

 Chill-N Nitrogen Ice Cream uses nitrogen to freeze your ice cream right in front of you!
 All you have to do is pick out your toppings and flavors and Chill-N flash freezes it using liquid nitrogen instead of the traditional churn method.
-The faster you freeze ice cream, the smaller the ice crystal will be, resulting in an enviably smooth and creamy consistency.
+In short, the faster you freeze ice cream, the smaller the ice crystal will be, resulting in an enviably smooth and creamy consistency.

 Snobachi Handcrafted Ice Cream is a family-owned ice cream parlor in Tampa with both classic flavors and out of the ordinary nitrogen-infused toppings!
-Pre-COVID, Snobachi used to hand-roll their ice cream, but in order to avoid long wait times they have changed over to making their ice cream fresh in house.
-It’s created the same way, just ahead of time and served in scoops!
+Pre-COVID, Snobachi used to hand-roll their ice cream, but in order to avoid long wait times, they have changed over to making their ice cream fresh in house.
+Overall, it’s created the same way, just ahead of time, and served in scoops!

 AuthenticFlorida.com was named Best Travel Blog twice at the Florida Sunshine Awards.